tobiasstenberg/manjaro_kde_on_macbookproretina/README.md

  To make the changes permanent type:
  `$ echo options hid_apple swap_opt_cmd=1 | sudo tee -a /etc/modprobe.d/hid_apple.conf`

+ Change the 1 to 0 to revert back

  ## Installation of libraries for lightweight gaming in case you are lucky enough to have an nvidia graphics card

 `sudo pacman -S lib32-libldap lib32-nvidia-utils lib32-nvidia-libgl lib32-alsa-lib